jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 The issue of drive letters is more difficult to handle.
 If we wish to store absolute paths in the database, there is no way to create absolute paths that are valid on both Windows and Unix systems, since Windows drive letters are invalid on Unix systems.

 Thus, the decision was made to limit the software to only store relative paths.
-This means the software must choose a location as a "base path", and store paths relative to the "base path".
+This means the software must choose a location as the root directory, and store paths relative to the root directory.
 In the software, this is abstracted with the concept of "repositories", which is a folder where tags are managed and stored.
 This ensures that all paths can be stored as relative paths relative to the root of the folder, allowing cross-platform compatibility.
 If the software doesn't track files outside the folder, this also has the added benefit of lower performance overhead as the software does not need to keep track of files in the entire system, including system files that the user may not want to tag.
 This also allows the user to create several isolated folders of tags, each folder dedicated for a different purpose and containing different tags.

 == Optimising the Item List <optimise-item-list>